swawrzyn/shtacs-cs-setup/README.md

-# SHTACS Computer Science Setup
+# SHTCS Computer Science Setup
 This readme will help you through the initial setup of your computer for the AP Computer Science A course.

 # Current Course Material